What Is the Lightning Network?

 Once the channel is open, the two parties can pay each other simply by exchanging updated, signed balance sheets.
 Each update reassigns who owns how much of the locked funds, and each new one replaces the last.
 It works like a bar tab: you open the tab once, order drinks all evening without touching your wallet, and settle up with a single payment when you leave.
 Only opening and closing the tab hit the ledger; everything in between is fast and free of on-chain fees.

 When either person wants to cash out, they broadcast the latest balance as a closing transaction, and the blockchain records the final split.
-If someone tries to cheat by publishing an old, more favourable balance, the protocol lets the other party claim the entire channel as a penalty — which is what keeps everyone honest.
+If the other side is unresponsive, a party can force-close the channel unilaterally and wait out a time lock to reclaim their funds.1 If someone tries to cheat by publishing an old, more favourable balance, the protocol lets the other party claim the entire channel as a penalty — which is what keeps everyone honest.

 Routing: Paying People You Don't Share a Channel With